jgnewman/maplescript/README.md

 Notice, you've still got access to all of JavaScript's native object functionality.

 ```
-# Pine
+# MapleScript
 (Math.round 2.3)

 # JavaScript
 Math.round(2.3)
 ```

 But when you make your own objects, things are just a little different.
-Objects in Pine are syntactically just another kind of list where each odd-numbered item represents a key and each even-numbered item represents the associated value.
+Objects in MapleScript are syntactically just another kind of list where each odd-numbered item represents a key and each even-numbered item represents the associated value.

 ```
-# Pine
+# MapleScript
 {a b c d}

 # JavaScript
 {a: b, c: d}
 ```

 So in order to add some visual clarity, it's conventional to use Symbols for keys where possible (kind of like in Ruby).
-In Pine, you can reference a symbol simply by placing a colon in front of a keyword `:like_this`, for example.
+In MapleScript, you can reference a symbol simply by placing a colon in front of a keyword `:like_this`, for example.

 ```
-# Pine
+# MapleScript
 {:a b :c d}

 # JavaScript